darkice1/easy-notion/README.md

   - Supports an optional high‑fidelity converter via Node’s `@tryfabric/martian` when available; otherwise falls back to the built‑in Kotlin converter.

+- **Data image auto‑upload**
+  Markdown `data:image/...;base64,...` blobs are uploaded automatically via Notion's Direct Upload API and rendered as `file_upload` image blocks.
+Optionally provide a `dataImageUploader` callback to override the behaviour and return an `externalUrl` or `fileUploadId`.
+On failure the content falls back to a paragraph to avoid Notion validation errors.

 - **HTML Rendering & Safety**
   HTML output from `getDataBase` escapes text and attributes and uses `rel="noopener noreferrer"` on links.